grenzenloseSchublade/wotiti/README.md

    - Select `Python: Select Interpreter`.
    - Choose the interpreter from the `.venv` directory created by Poetry.

-For more information, refer to the [Poetry documentation](https://python-poetry.org/docs/).
+For more information, refer to the [Poetry documentation](https://python-poetry.org/docs/) and [Poetry Usage](https://python-poetry.org/docs/basic-usage)